Abraham Lincoln University: Community involvement

 Abraham Lincoln University offers free law clinics to women in need of legal advice at the Downtown Women's Center, a homeless shelter in Los Angeles.
 These include a forthcoming divorce clinic and an ongoing expungement clinic to help reduce recidivism rates.
 Law students are encouraged to volunteer.

 Bar pass rate

 The most recent data from the California Bar Examination show that no ALU students attempted to pass the bar for the first time in July 2022.
 Of the 38 examinees who attempted the bar for at least the second time, 3 (8%) passed.

-In 2015, the Los Angeles Times reported that Abraham Lincoln University actively recruits students without the LSAT exam.
-The university has confirmed this.
+In 2015, the university confirmed that it actively recruits students without the LSAT exam.